census-instrumentation/opencensus-specs/trace/Span.md

 ##### Supported bits
 * Sampling bit -  Bit to represent whether trace is sampled or not (mask `0x1`).

+#### TraceState
+Carries tracing-system specific context in a list of key value pairs.
+TraceState allows different vendors propagate additional information and inter-operate with their legacy Id formats.

+For more details see [this][TraceStateLink].

 ## Span creation
 The implementation MUST allow users to create two types of Spans:
 * Root Spans - spans that do not have a parent.